prebid/prebid.github.io/prebid-mobile/code-integration-android.md

 Once configuration is done, use the following API to initialize Prebid Mobile and start fetching Prebid ads for your list of ad units.

-Please use the one below for initialization:
+If you're using DFP as your primary ad server, use the API like this:
 ```
 // Register ad units for prebid.
 try {